Psychology Education and Training

 - Minor Rotations: Fellows are provided with additional opportunities to complete minor rotations and gain experience in delivery of neuropsychological services via telehealth, forensic and independent medical examinations, intraoperative assessment as part of a research protocol for high-intensity focused ultrasound treatment of epilepsy, clinic administration and billing, and collaboration with behavioral neurology and consultation-liaison psychiatry.

-- Educational Opportunities: Fellows participate in weekly neuropsychology didactics, bimonthly fact finding sessions and seminars on current topics in neuropsychology, as well as having access to all grand rounds and/or case conference for Psychiatry, Neurology, Neuro-modulation, and Neuro-oncology at The OSU College of Medicine.
-During the 2nd year of the program, fellows are expected to attend a 2-month course with the OSUMC medical residents students (M1) that reviews neuroanatomy, neuroimaging, psychopharmacology, neurodevelopmental and neurodegenerative pathology, acquired brain injury, and other clinical syndromes.
+- Educational Opportunities: Fellows participate in weekly neuropsychology didactics, bimonthly fact-finding sessions and seminars on current topics in neuropsychology, as well as having access to all grand rounds and/or case conference for Psychiatry, Neurology, Neuro-modulation and Neuro-oncology at The Ohio State University College of Medicine.
+During the second year of the program, fellows are expected to attend a two-month course with the Ohio State Wexner Medical Center medical residents (M1) that reviews neuroanatomy, neuroimaging, psychopharmacology, neurodevelopmental and neurodegenerative pathology, acquired brain injury and other clinical syndromes.

 - Research Mentoring: Research mentoring and professional development will be provided throughout the fellowship program.
 At the start of each training year, fellows will meet with the faculty and identify research goals depending on interest and need.
 Fellows are expected to produce at least one scholarly project per year during their two-year term and will receive supervision and assistance to find a project that meets their interests.